leo-badell/leo-badell/README.md

 - 👋 Hi, I’m @leo-badell
 - 👀 I’m interested in QA testing technologies.
-- 🌱 I’m currently learning SQL with PostgreSQL, HTML, CSS, Javascript.
+- 🌱 I’m currently learning SQL with PostgreSQL, HTML, CSS and Javascript.
 - 💞️ I’m looking to collaborate on test cases.
 - 📫 How to reach me leonardobadell@hotmail.com